zqubit/334f21/README.md

 ## Project Suggestion
 You need to run the project on your machines. **We strongly recommend Linux or Mac OS.** On Windows, some package referred by the project has bugs, and we recommend Ubuntu subsystem on Windows.

+**We also strongly recommend you install a proper IDE** to make coding in Rust easier.
+Below are some good choices:
+1. [IntelliJ Rust](https://www.jetbrains.com/rust/).
+It is free for all _.edu_ email account, specially designed for Rust, and very easy to use.
+2. [VS Code](https://code.visualstudio.com/).
+It is totally free and very flexible.
+You need to install an [extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust) for the Rust language support.
+Extensions for coding on non-local machines (via WSL/SSH) are also available to download.

 ## Warmup Project

 - [Warmup 1](Warmup1).
 Due 11 PM, September 28, 2021.